BrentSeidel/Ada-Lisp/README.md

 3. List operations - CAR and CDR
 4. DOWHILE
 5. Function definition is under development
 6. Macros.
 This is a long term goal.
-I would like to implemente these, but I need to figure out how first.
+I would like to implement these, but I need to figure out how first.
 7. Local variables.
 I have an idea that might work.
 8. Hardware access.
-This will be done after the port to target hardware.
-Builtin functions will be defined for accessing various bits of hardware.
-These will no doubt have to be modified when porting between different boards.
+This is done by allowing the host software to add custom lisp commands.
+This may also be useful for embedding the lisp interpreter in other applications.

 ## Internals